While it's considered an intermediate ride, there are some stunt opportunities and challenges.

 Eagle Eye has a connector at the top to receive riders from the Lower Porcupine Singletrack, and a connector at the bottom for riders who want to drop off the Raptor Route to Porcupine Rim.
 This adds to the ride possibilities.

-All three trails are intermediate-level singletrack with a mixture of narrow desert ribbon and sandstone.
+All four trails are intermediate-level singletrack with a mixture of narrow desert ribbon and sandstone.
 Unlike nearby Slickrock and Porcupine Rim the trails can be hammered out quickly and do not require expert skills.
 But while intermediate overall, there are several spots on each trail that offer a technical challenge.

 For riders who want to turn it into a longer adventure, the nearby Fins 'n Things can be added to your loop or shuttled downhill.